duttapriya993/Retail_Customer_Transaction_and_Fraud_Pattern_Analysis/README.md

 ---

 ### 📄 License
-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share with proper attribution.
+This project is proprietary and protected by copyright law.
+Unauthorized copying, distribution, or reuse is strictly prohibited.